furrer-lab/abn/CONTRIBUTING.md

 You can also completely opt-out of testing by adding the flag `noT` to your branch name.
+It does not matter where you put the string `noT` in the branch name, so a branch named `"monoTestingBranch"` will also make you opt-out of testing.

 _Note:_ If you start a commit message with `"noT"` then the testing pipeline will also not run for this commit.
+In a commit message, however, the message has to start with `noT`, it will be ignored otherwise.